liferay/liferay-docs/discover/portal/articles/05-document-management/07-administering-liferay-sync.markdown

 on all these sites.

 The Advanced section in Settings lets you tune the portal's data exchange with Sync clients.
-The *Max Connections* value specifies the maximum number of simultaneous connections each client is allowed per account.
+To enable OAuth, and therefore SSO, check the checkbox *OAuth Enabled*.
+Note that you must be running Liferay EE to enable OAuth.
+Next, the *Max Connections* value specifies the maximum number of simultaneous connections each client is allowed per account.
 For example, if Max Connections is three, a client can simultaneously upload or download up to three files for each account.
 Note, this setting operates on a per client basis.
 If the Max Connections is set to three and a user has two clients connected to an account (which is possible if Sync is installed on two different machines), then the user is effectively allowed six simultaneous connections.
 While increasing Max Connections can speed up file transfers it also places a heavier load on the server. *Max Connections* is set to one by default.

 *Poll Interval* is the next Advanced setting.
 It's the frequency in seconds that clients automatically check the portal for updates.
 For example, if set to ten,